Table of Contents Show

 Focusing too much on the priceFocusing too much on the price

 Every seller wants a good price, but there is always far more to the deal than just the price when selling a home.
 This is important when dealing with multiple offers, as the highest bidder may not be the best deal.
 You need to carefully examine the financial qualifications of each buyer and see who is a more sure bet.
 If deadlocked on a price, try to get creative and look for other areas that can give you some wiggle room—perhaps adding or dropping a few contingencies, adjusting the timeline, or looking, at closing costs, to name just a few.

 Using the wrong numbersUsing the wrong numbers

 Studies of real estate sales over five years in Alachua County, Florida, found that when homeowners asked for a specific, non-rounded price – say, $694,500 instead of $700,000 – they sold their properties faster for a price closer to their initial offer.
 This tactic has been seen to work to stay away from round numbers when setting a price.
-Negotiate to win, avoid the typical seller’s mistakes we have covered.
+Negotiate to win, and avoid the typical seller’s mistakes we have covered.